Paternity leave and pay

 Miscarriage and paternity leave

 Where a pregnancy ends before 24 weeks and the child does not survive, the father (or mother's spouse, civil partner, or partner) will not be eligible for paternity leave.
-They may take sick leave or you could allow them to take annual leave, compassionate leave, or unpaid leave instead.
+They may take sick leave, or you could consider allowing them to take annual leave, compassionate leave, or unpaid leave instead.

 Death of baby during or after the day of birth